Temperance movement in the United Kingdom: Origins

+Gin Lane by William Hogarth, 1751, is a satirical engraving that criticises the widespread social ruin caused by excessive gin drinking.

 Before the 19th century, there were diatribes published against drunkenness and excess, but total abstinence from alcohol was very rarely advocated or practised.

 In the 18th century, there was a "gin craze" in Great Britain, as satirised in William Hogarth's Gin Lane.
 The bourgeoisie became increasingly critical of the widespread drunkenness among the lower classes.
 Motivated by the bourgeoisie's desire for order, and amplified by the population growth in the cities, the drinking of gin became the subject of critical national debate.
 In 1743, John Wesley, the founder of the Methodist Churches, proclaimed "that buying, selling, and drinking of liquor, unless absolutely necessary, were evils to be avoided".

 Early movement

 The early temperance movement was inspired by the actions of Irish Presbyterian Church minister John Edgar, who poured his stock of whiskey out of his window in 1829.
 On 14 August 1829 he wrote a letter in the Belfast Telegraph advocating temperance.
 Edgar and other early advocates concentrated their efforts on the elimination of spirits rather than wine and beer.
 The first organisation that promoted temperance was founded in 1829 by John Dunlop and his aunt, Lilias Graham of Gairbraid, and named the Glasgow and West of Scotland Temperance Society.

 Joseph Livesey was another British temperance advocate who financed his philanthropic work with the profits attained from cheese production, following an introduction to the food product by a doctor he had consulted with regards to a serious ailment in 1816.
 Livesey opened the first temperance hotel in 1833 and the next year founded the first temperance magazine, The Preston Temperance Advocate (1834–37).
 The British Association for the Promotion of Temperance was established by 1835.

 As a response to rising social problems in the newly industrialised cities, a stricter form of temperance emerged called teetotalism, which promoted the complete abstinence from alcoholic beverages, this time including wine and beer, not just ardent spirits.
 The term teetotal is apocryphally said to derive from a speech by Richard "Dickie" Turner, a follower of Livesey, in Preston in 1833.

 In 1838, the mass working class movement for universal suffrage, Chartism, included a current called "temperance chartism".
 Faced with the refusal of the parliament of the time to give the right to vote to working people, the temperance chartists saw the campaign against alcohol as a way of proving to the elites that working-class people were responsible enough to be granted the vote.
 In short, the 1830s was mostly characterised by moral persuasion of workers.